tequdev/evernode-docs/docs/source/platform/hotpocket/npl.md

 - Nominating a single node (leader-election) from the cluster to communicate with an external service.
 - Agreeing upon a piece of information to go forward with based on different information gathered by individual nodes.

 NPL messages does not go through [consensus](consensus) which makes them real-time.
-NPL messages sent by a dapp instance are immediately received by currently-executing dapp instances on other nodes.
+NPL messages sent by a DApp instance are immediately received by currently-executing DApp instances on other nodes.

 ## Privacy